Polling Place Hours

 The following people may vote for any office in any election by absentee ballot as long as they are registered to vote:

 Voters must provide driver’s license number, last 4 digits of Social Security Number, or a copy of an accepted photo ID when applying for an absentee ballot.
 First-time voters must supply an accepted ID.

-Identification Required to Register to Vote
+Identification Requirements to Register to Vote

 As noted above, identification is not needed to register to vote in Pennsylvania.
 However, the registration form requires an applicant's Pennsylvania driver’s license number or the last four digits of the applicant's social security number.
 If an applicant does not have either, he or she may check the box in the appropriate field.